eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 Personally, I wouldn't have a problem believing that Bob might be a more acceptable compromise candidate, since he was not as polarizing as Alice.
 However, there are two possible issues.

-Borda is exceptionally manipulatable.
+Borda is exceptionally manipulable.
 What if the Bob supporters, knowing Alice has the majority, buried Alice at the bottom, just to game the system?
 But even so, the ranked ballot data is clear: If you don't elect Alice, then you are subverting the expressed will of the majority.
 That's not a great way to give legitimacy to your elected leader.

 ### The Paradox

 Condorcet's solution sounds perfect, theoretically.
 I mean, if we can tell voters "this is the candidate who would have won against *every* other", then that would be amazing!

-As with all things in voting theory, there's a slight wrinkle.
-When I was first getting into voting theory, I thought "that *sounds* great, but how *often* does that *actually* happen?"
-While it turns out to be *quite* often, it's unfortunately strictly below 100% of the time.
+As with all things in voting theory, there's a catch.
+While a Condorcet winner exists *quite* often, it's still less than 100% of the time.

 **Example:** Consider the following profile of 3 voters: \label{ex:cycle}